 Heart Disease in Women – Small Steps Can Lead to Big Strides in Health and Well-being

-Heart disease affects more than 6 million women annually and is the leading cause of death in women in the United States.
+Heart disease affects more than 8 million women annually and is the leading cause of death in women in the United States.
 Surprised?
-You’re not alone – one recent American Heart Association survey indicated that almost half of those surveyed, particularly younger women and those in racial and ethnic minorities were not fully aware of the risk represented by heart disease, particularly coronary artery heart disease.
+You are not alone – the American Heart Association reports that long-standing misconceptions about women and heart disease continue to exist, particularly in younger women and those in racial minorities.

 Several factors are probably responsible for this gap between perception and the reality of heart disease in women: